meltyourface/blank/posts/Magical-belief-and-practice/Sigilbound-Guardian-Poppet-A-Protection-Ritual-Guide/index.md

 ---
 Spell Name: Sigilbound Guardian Poppet

-Objective: To create a powerful binding spell using a handcrafted poppet that prevents physical and emotional harm, harnesses protective energies, and utilizes personalized symbols, sigils, ingredients, and celestial timing for amplified potency.
+**Objective**: To create a powerful binding spell using a handcrafted poppet that prevents physical and emotional harm, harnesses protective energies, and utilizes personalized symbols, sigils, ingredients, and celestial timing for amplified potency.

 Materials and Ingredients:
 1. Poppet, handmade with natural fabric, preferably white or light blue